czengnn/who-is-the-asshole/README.md

 # who-is-the-asshole
+## Summary

-An NLP moral philosopher that will read a text description of a conflict, and make a moral judgement on whether or not the writer is the asshole in the situation.
+An NLP moral philosopher(The Proctologist) that will read a text description of a conflict, and make a moral judgement on whether or not the writer is the asshole in the situation.

 ## Data Source
 The data came from the subreddit [r/amitheasshole](reddit.com/r/AmItheAsshole/) and was scraped by this [repo](github.com/iterative/aita_dataset)